tscanlon/vagranttutorial/README.md

 what's here
 ___________

-In this there are a couple of Vagrant files to show you some of the basics and get you from a clean image to working with configuration management, specifically puppet in this case.
-There is also an example program that we can test working with init scripts and packaging.
+In this there are a couple of Vagrant files to show you some of the basics.
+These will get you from a clean image to working with configuration management, specifically puppet in this case.
+There is also an example program that we can test, setup an init script and package.